thegedge/m8t/README.md

 "m8t", pronounced "mate", is yet another static site generator, built to power the original author's [website](https://gedge.ca).

+> [!NOTE]
-> [!NOTE] This project is currently being developed and will hopefully be available by Summer 2025
+> This project is currently being developed and will hopefully be generally available by late Summer 2025

 ## Core values